-We are subject to interest rate risk on our existing long-term debt and some of our long-term investments in fixed income securities.
-Our short-term borrowings and short-term investments in fixed income securities do not give rise to significant interest rate risk due to their short-term nature.
-We had fixed rate long-term debt totaling \$10.4 billion at December 31, 2017 and \$12.2 billion at December 31, 2016.
-We also had \$37 million of long-term investments in fixed income securities at December 31, 2017 with maturities that extend through November 2020.
+We are subject to interest rate risk on our existing long-term debt.
+Our short-term borrowings do not give rise to significant interest rate risk due to their short-term nature.
+We had fixed rate long-term debt totaling \$10.4 billion at both December 31, 2018 and December 31, 2017.
 We maintain an interest rate management strategy that is intended to mitigate the exposure to changes in interest rates in the aggregate for our debt portfolio.
 We use interest rate swaps to effectively convert a portion of our fixed rate debt to floating LIBOR-based rates.
 Our interest rate swaps, which expire when the underlying debt matures, are designated as fair value hedges of the underlying debt and are determined to be highly effective.
 These derivative instruments are marked to market with gains and losses recognized currently in interest expense to offset the respective gains and losses recognized on changes in the fair value of the hedged debt.

-During the first quarter of 2017, we terminated a series of our interest rate swaps with a notional amount of \$1.4 billion in conjunction with our early redemption of senior notes.
-We included the gain from the swap termination in our calculation of early debt extinguishment costs.
-See Note 6 for further information.
-As of December 31, 2017, we had one remaining interest rate swap relating to one of our debt instruments with a total notional amount of \$100 million.
-The fair value of our interest rate swaps as of December 31, 2017 and December 31, 2016 are included in "Other assets" in our consolidated balance sheets and were immaterial.
-The fair value of our interest rate swaps are categorized within level 2 on the fair value hierarchy and were determined using an income approach model with inputs, such as the notional amount, LIBOR rate spread and settlement terms that are observable in the market or can be derived from or corroborated by observable data.
+As of December 31, 2018, we had an interest rate swap relating to one of our debt instruments with a total notional amount of \$100 million.
+The fair value of this interest rate swap as of December 31, 2018 and December 31, 2017 is included in "Other assets" in our consolidated balance sheets and was immaterial.
+The fair value of this interest rate swap is categorized within level 2 on the fair value hierarchy and was determined using a market approach with inputs, such as the notional amount, LIBOR rate spread and settlement terms that are observable in the market or can be derived from or corroborated by observable data.